-According to the Joseph Principle, the time to store-up for future needs for yourself and others is when supplies and food are readily available.
+According to the Joseph Principle, the time to store-up for future needs for yourself and others is when food and supplies are readily available.
 Overall, the economy is prospering, and everyone has access to anything they may want to have on hand.
-If you wait, a crisis or emergency may quickly change everything!
+If you wait, a crisis or emergency may quickly change everything!\